swaroop-smilecode/data_engineering/10_pyspark/02_architecture.md

 2. Reporting the state of the computation on that executor back to the driver node.
 Spark, in addition to its cluster mode, also has a local mode.
 Which means that all the executors can live on the same machine.</br>
 In local mode, the driver and executurs run (as threads) on your individual computer instead of a cluster.

+#### SparkSession
+- You control your Spark Application through a driver process called the SparkSession.
+- There is a one-to-one correspondence between a SparkSession and a Spark Application.